 Boiled greens are a great sattvic ayurvedic dish to be served in spring to help clear accumulated winter toxins.
 They are generally laxative and diuretic.
 They also help cool down the body.

 Cooked leaves are easier to digest than raw leaves having less water content.
 Pitta and Kapha constitution will particularly benefit from boiled greens.
 Vata should consume with moderation and enjoy some heavy, unctuous and sweet tasting food together with this dish.

-- Amaranth leaves (or dandelion greens) – about 500 g will yield 2-3 servings
+- Greens leaves (Amaranth, dandelion greens, swiss chard, bok choy, kale or chicory) – about 500 g will yield 2-3 servings

 - Water – enough to cover the greens

 - Himalayan Salt – to taste

 - Olive oil – a drizzle

 - Cut off the stem of the leafs.
 Separate the leaves.